gogza/jot/README.txt

 == DESCRIPTION:

-a little list making command line tool
+a little list making command line tool that uses Checkvist to store its lists

 == FEATURES/PROBLEMS: